microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUser.md

 ```

 ### -IsCompromised
-True if this user is compromised
+True if this user is compromised.

 ```yaml
 Type: Boolean